-Contractual Arrangements with Xuncheng Network and Its Shareholder
+Contractual Arrangements with Beijing Xuncheng, Its Subsidiaries and Shareholders

-See "Item 4-Information on the Company-C. Organizational Structure-Contractual Arrangements with Xuncheng Network, Its Subsidiary and Its Shareholder" for a summary of the contractual arrangements we have entered into with Xuncheng Network, its subsidiary and its shareholder, which were terminated in September 2015.
+See "Item 4.
+Information on the Company-C. Organizational Structure-Contractual Arrangements with Beijing Xuncheng, Its Subsidiaries and Shareholders" for a summary of the contractual arrangements we have entered into with Beijing Xuncheng, its subsidiaries and shareholders.